-The executive officers of the Company (see page 38) effect their decision-making process and execute their business decisions in ways that reflect a high level of communication, coordination, transparency and deliberation among those whose experience, knowledge, judgment and executive abilities are most likely to contribute to the best possible outcomes.
-To that end, the Company has enacted a Delegation and Exercise of Corporate Authority Policy (Corporate Authority Policy), issued by the Board, that establishes the respective levels of corporate authority required, and the informational and deliberative process generally to be followed, for any officer or employee of the Company.
+The executive officers of the Company (see page 39) effect their decision-making process and execute their business decisions in ways that reflect a high level of communication, coordination, transparency and deliberation among those whose experience, knowledge, judgment and executive abilities are most likely to contribute to the best possible outcomes.
+To that end, the Company has enacted a Delegation and Exercise of Corporate Authority Policy (Corporate Authority Policy), issued by the Board, that establishes the respective levels of corporate authority required, and the informational and deliberative process generally to be followed, for any officer or employee of the Company to commit resources or incur liabilities on behalf of the Company.